TritonDataCenter/fsnotify/README.md

 To better understand and maintain our differences from fsnotify, we try to manage branches and tags in a specific fashion.
-First and foremost, all branches and tags from the upstream nginx repository are mirrored here.
+First and foremost, all branches and tags from the upstream fsnotify repository are mirrored here.

 Anything that is Joyent-specific begins with a `joyent/` prefix.